robert-hh/owonread/readme.md

 This is small Python3 script to read the screen image, binary images, the full track data and files from an OWON TDS-Model oscilloscope using LAN.
-It's quick and dirty, but seems to work.
 The preferred habitat is Linux, but it works as well on OS X and Windows.

 **Usage**
 ```